-Calvin College is committed to an excellent educational experience for students and welcomes opinions and feedback regarding programs, services, and personnel.
+Calvin University is committed to an excellent educational experience for students and welcomes opinions and feedback regarding programs, services, and personnel.
 All students have the right to register a concern regarding a college policy or procedure or a person’s behavior as described in the policies referred to below:

 Concerns about academic sanctions given as a result of academic dishonesty – See the procedures outlined in the Student Handbook.